MicrosoftDocs/customer-insights/ci-docs/data/b2b/work-with-business-accounts.md

 In September 2023, Customer Insights moved to a single mode with Customer Insights - Data that supports B2C functionality.
 Microsoft is improving Customer Insights - Data to provide functionality for both individual consumers and business accounts in a single environment that seamlessly integrates with Dynamics 365 account data.

-Microsoft aims at adding advanced account features to Customer Insights - Data in the future.
+Microsoft plans to add advanced account features to Customer Insights - Data in the future.
 Meanwhile, current B2B customers can still use their existing B2B Customer Insights environment.

 > [!NOTE]
 > The legacy B2B version won't be updated with new features being added to the standard version of Customer Insights - Data.